 I just couldn’t make their daily life any worse by forcing them to carry my excessive weight up to the crater.
 I decided there and then I wouldn’t follow the pack and clamber on top of the horses like the guides were beckoning everyone to do.
 I would carry the horse up the rest of the way myself if I had to, but I wasn’t going to ride.

 The key thing is, I also explained to those in charge exactly why I was making that decision.
 I made my feelings very clear.
 Did it change things there and then?
 No. Of course not.
-But at least I ensured that those who did go, and those who were in charge of the tour could not say they weren’t aware of the issues.
+But at least I ensured that those who did ride the horses, and those who were in charge of the tour could not say they weren’t aware of the issues.

 I am more than aware of the fact that local people need to earn a living through tourism.
 It is one of the ways responsible tourism can ensure that it is a sustainable and ethical alternative to other forms of negative impact tourism or destructive resource exploitation.
 However, that does not mean that it is right for animals to be negatively exploited and harmed in the process.
 Locals needing to earn a living is not, and should never be, an excuse for animal or wildlife abuse and exploitation.

-There are just too many examples now of ethical and responsible forms of wildlife tourism where the animals are looked after and cared for properly is significantly more profitable.
+There are just too many examples now of ethical and responsible forms of wildlife tourism where the animals are looked after and cared for properly, and plenty of evidence that this can be significantly more profitable.